 I am excited about this year as we will continue to provide our members with resources and professional development opportunities that will affect the students, faculty, and staff we serve in community colleges.

-The program committee is putting the finishing touches on the agenda for our 2017 national conference October 12-14, 2016 in Cleveland, Ohio.
+The program committee has begun creating the agenda for our 2018 WBLI June 6-8, 2018 in Mesa, Arizona.
 The speakers and agenda are being designed to ensure they will provide great educational opportunities and information on new and innovative best practices you will be able to take back to your respective institutions.

-I look forward to meeting you in Cleveland and serving you this upcoming year.
+I look forward to meeting you in Mesa and serving you this upcoming year.